havocp/xsbt-wiki/Migrating-from-SBT-0.7.x-to-0.10.x.md

 ## What are the commands I can use?

 For a list of commands, run `help`.
 For details on a specific command, run `help <command>`.
 To view a list of tasks defined on the current project, run `tasks`.
-Alternatively, see the [[Running]] page for descriptions of common commands and tasks.
+Alternatively, see the [[Running|Getting Started Running]] page for descriptions of common commands and tasks.

 If in doubt start by just trying the old command as it may just work.
 The built in TAB completion will also assist you, so you can just press TAB at the beginning of a line and see what you get.